go-doudou/go-doudou.github.io/docs/guide/cli.md

 # CLI

-Go-doudou has built-in code generation CLI. `go-doudou` is the root command and there are two flags for it.
+`go-doudou` has built-in code generation CLI. `go-doudou` is the root command and there are two flags for it.

 - `-v` can tell you current installed version of go-doudou.